ThibauldBraet/Whos-your-data/README.md

 # Research questions
 * Looking at the five boroughs of NYC (Bronx, Manhattan, Brooklyn, Queens and Staten Island), which region is more prone to crime in comparison with the others

 * How have crime rates been evolving through the past years.
-Here we won't only look at crime in general but also to different categories of crime BROCK: INSERT KINDS OF CRIME
+In addition to examining overall crime rates and trends based solely on the numbers, we will also examine the frequency of specific types of crimes.
+The crime data given provides information on the severity of the crime, categorizing them as either felonies, violations, or misdemeanors (in decreasing order of severity).
+We will investigate which regions of the city are most prone to violent crime (as well as petty crime, and so on), and look at how those regions have shifted and evolved over time.

 * How are school results distributed over NYC and do we see a correaltion when looking at the same map with crime rates NIKITA: INSERT WHAT KIND OF SCHOOL RESULTS